6 customer service trends B2C brands need to know in 2025

 Here’s how you can guarantee great omnichannel customer experiences:

-• Use AI to predict the best content for each customer, ensuring more relevant and effective campaigns across channels.
+- Use AI to predict not only the best content for each customer, but the channel they’re most likely to engage on next—ensuring more relevant and effective campaigns across channels.

-• Offer support that’s tailored to each channel, like dynamic FAQs and knowledge bases with quick answers on the web, a pre-sales AI agent embedded in your storefront for instant help, and live agents via SMS.
+- Offer support that’s tailored to each channel, like dynamic FAQs and knowledge bases with quick answers on the web, a pre-sales AI agent embedded in your storefront for instant help, and live agents via text messaging or WhatsApp.

 Exceptional customer service has become a key driver of loyalty and revenue.
 But the baseline of great customer service is constantly changing.
 Fail to keep up, and you’ll fail to compete.